immitev/BlazorAIChat/readme.md

 - **AzureOpenAIChatCompletion Configuration**:
   - Include your Azure OpenAI endpoint URL, API Key, and the name of the deployed chat model you intend to use.
   - If the model supports images, set `SupportsImages` to `true`.
+  - ResponseChunkSize defines the number of response chunks from the Azure OpenAI service that need to be received before the UI is updated.
+The higher the number, the less UI updates are required, which improves the Blazor app performance.

 - **AzureOpenAIEmbedding Configuration**:
   - Specify the deployed embedding model you plan to use.